jvbridge/js-quiz/README.md

 # js-quiz
-A small quiz app about javascript
+A small quiz app about javascript.
+It is currently hosted at https://jvbridge.github.io/js-quiz/

 ## Description